Access4all/a11y-checklist/en/wcag/3-understandable/3.3-input-assistance/3.3.8-accessible-authentication-minimum/README.md

 ### Conventional login and multi-factor authentication

-Conventional login forms are permitted if all input fields have correctly linked labels (see 📜-1.3.1c) and a suitable input purpose is evident (see 📜-1.3.5).
+Conventional login forms are permitted if all input fields have correctly linked labels (see **📜-1.3.1c Forms, Labels and Fieldsets**) and a suitable input purpose is evident (see **📜-1.3.5 Identify Input Purpose**).
 However, the copying and pasting of login-relevant information into the login form must **not** be prevented; the same applies to supporting functionalities such as password managers.

 Multi-factor authentication, e.g. where a code or login link is sent by email, is also fine.
 It is important that all steps required for authentication are barrier-free (e.g. including those offered by third-party mobile apps).